elliotgunn/pareto-dashboard/README.md

 # pareto-dashboard

-A Plotly Dash app that runs a quick Pareto-style analysis.
+A Plotly Dash app that explains what Pareto-style analysis is with an example: https://pareto-dashboard.herokuapp.com/